Prunus laurocerasus: Toxicity

-Leaves and seed may cause severe discomfort to humans if ingested.
+Leaves and seed may cause severe discomfort, and death, to humans if ingested.
+Historically, it was used for execution and political assassination in the Roman empire (e.g. Nero).
 The seeds contained within the cherries are poisonous like the rest of the plant, containing cyanogenic glycosides and amygdalin.
 This chemical composition is what gives the smell of almonds when the leaves are crushed.
 Laurel water, a distillation made from the plant, contains prussic acid (hydrogen cyanide) and other compounds and is toxic.

 Wood

 Cherry laurel wood contains a lot of water.
 It tends to gum up blades while cutting.
 It tends to split and distort while drying.

 The freshly cut wood is creamy white and smells of almonds, It turns to orange and brown when dried.

 Sections that are large enough in diameter may be used to turn bowls.

 Similar species

 Prunus lusitanica, Portuguese laurel, is similar in appearance, but may be distinguished by its sharply toothed leaves and red petioles.